Menu

 Miss McCormack can be reached on this email address.
 This inbox will be checked at least once each day between Monday to Friday.
 Please still contact the office for urgent matters including absence, school lunch orders, change in home time collection arrangements etc.

-Welcome back everyone!
-I hope you have all had a well-earned rest over the holidays!
+Welcome back from half term!
+I hope you all had a lovely rest!

 Changes to Kingfisher class this week: